-September 2012 marks the start of KRZYSZTOF URBAŃSKI’s second season as Music Director of the Indianapolis Symphony Orchestra.
-He continues as Chief Conductor of the Trondheim Symphony Orchestra, which also appointed him its Artistic Leader in recognition of the major contributions he has already made to the orchestra.
-From April 2013, Urbański will take up the position of Principal Guest Conductor of the Tokyo Symphony Orchestra.
+September 2013 marks the start of Krzysztof Urbański’s third season as Music Director of Indianapolis Symphony Orchestra.
+He also continues as Chief Conductor of the Trondheim Symfoniorkester, who appointed him Artistic Leader in recognition of the major contribution he has made to the orchestra.
+Urbański’s performances this season include the world premiere of Pastorale e capriccio which both orchestras have co-commissioned from Wojciech Kilar.
+In 2013/14, he takes the Trondheim Symfoniorkester on tour to Vienna, Cologne, Warsaw and Kraków.
+He also holds the position of Principal Guest Conductor of Tokyo Symphony Orchestra.

-Urbański graduated from the Chopin Music Academy in Warsaw in 2007, and in the same year was the unanimous first-prize winner of the Prague Spring International Conducting Competition.
-He has conducted all the major Polish orchestras, including Sinfonia Varsovia, the National Polish Radio Symphony Orchestra, and the Poznan Philharmonic Orchestra, and he served as Assistant Conductor of the Warsaw Philharmonic Orchestra from 2007-2009.
+Urbański graduated from the Chopin Music Academy in Warsaw in 2007, and in the same year was the unanimous First Prize Winner of the Prague Spring International Conducting Competition.
+From 2007-2009 he served as Assistant Conductor to the Warsaw Philharmonic Orchestra, working under Music Director Antoni Wit with whom he also studied at University.
 He holds the position of Adjunct Professor of Music (Orchestral Conducting) at the Indiana University Jacobs School of Music.

 For more details please see: www.krzysztofurbanski.com